nawab312/CI_CD/Security_Scans.md

     - Damage is already possible

 They do not understand your business logic.

+**What can be done better (Proactive controls)**

+*Shift security left — before code is committed*
+- Pre-commit hooks (e.g., secret scanning before git commit)
+- IDE plugins that flag insecure code while writing it
+- Why this matters: Prevents mistakes instead of reporting them later.
+- Hard truth: If the first time you detect a secret is in CI, you’re already late.

+*Enforce guardrails, not warnings*
+- Replace: “Scan and alert” With: “Block unsafe actions”
+- Examples:
+  - Block commits containing secrets
+  - Fail pipelines if infra violates policy (open S3, public SGs)
+  - Admission controllers in Kubernetes

+*Secure-by-default platforms*
+- Reduce the chance of error instead of expecting perfection.
+- Examples:
+  - Short-lived credentials instead of static secrets
+  - Managed IAM roles instead of API keys

+---

 ## Main types of security scans (and what they really catch) ##